ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 After signing in.
 Click 'Get it free'.
 Select your Azure DevOps organization and click 'Install'.

+#### 1.2 Install the GitHub Pages Publish extension

+We also need the GitHub Pages Publish extension to publish our Hugo site to GitHub Pages.
+You can find it [here](https://marketplace.visualstudio.com/items?itemName=AccidentalFish.githubpages-publish) in the Marketplace.
+You need version 1.0.0 which has the option to specify a branch to publish to.

+Click 'Get it free' again.
+Select your Azure DevOps organization and click 'Install'.

-#### 1.2 Generate GitHub Personal Access Token
+#### 1.3 Generate GitHub Personal Access Token

-We're going to need a GitHub Personal Access Token to publish the Hugo site to our GitHub Pages repository.
-So login to GitHub and follow these steps.
+The GitHub Pages Publish task requires a GitHub Personal Access Token to access the GitHub Pages repository.
+So login to GitHub and follow these steps to create one.

 - Click on your avatar in the top right corner and choose 'Settings'.
   ![GitHub settings](../../static/images/build-and-release-hugo-site-using-azure-pipelines/access-token-settings.png)